Walking Gardon Gorge is a 21st Century hiking odyssey along a Roman trail to the magnificent Pont du Gard and beyond.”

 [3 hrs, 5½ miles-8½ kms.]

-Enjoy a bucolic hike around the Uzès hinterland in search of the source of the waters that fed the Pont du Gard and supplied Roman Nimes with water.
+Enjoy a half-day bucolic hike around the Uzès hinterland in search of the source of the waters that fed the Pont du Gard and supplied Roman Nimes with water.
+This can be done in the afternoon if visiting the Saturday morning market.

 Second night in Uzès.

-Day 8: Departure day – although there’s plenty to enjoy if you want to stay for an extra day/night.
+Day 8: Departure day from Walking Gardon Gorge – although there’s plenty to enjoy if you want to stay for an extra day/night.

 Independent testimonials about The Enlightened Traveller can be read here: